MongoDB Backup Details dashboard¶

 PITR Status¶

 Shows whether Point-in-Time Recovery (PITR) oplog streaming is enabled.
-A green ON confirms PITR is active, while a red OFF indicates this feature is not currently enabled.
+A green ON means PITR is active; a red OFF means it isn’t.

-PITR allows restoration to any point in time rather than just to specific backup snapshots.
-If your recovery requirements need granular restore points, ensure this is enabled in your PBM configuration.
+PITR lets you restore to any moment in time, not just to the nearest backup snapshot.
+If your recovery objectives require granular restores, and this shows OFF, enable PITR in your PBM configuration.

 Backup Agents¶